-Throughout the second quarter of 2021, domestic steel prices remained at historically high levels and international steel prices remained at levels that allow steel producers to generate healthy margins.
-However, the return of overall industrial production to pre-COVID-19 levels remains a lengthy process and, as we saw in the fourth quarter of 2020, is subject to setbacks should COVID-19, or its variants, become resurgent.
-Despite increased coking coal prices, North American coking coal supply remains somewhat constrained compared to pre-COVID-19 levels.
-Much previously curtailed production has returned, and some new supplies have been added to the market.
-However, some of the high cost coking coal mine idlings announced during 2020 remain in place, and new supply disruptions also constrain supply.
-The duration of specific supply disruptions is unknown, but even with the recent strengthening of coking coal prices, we believe that under investment in the sector in recent years will constrain any supply response.
-Longer term, we believe continued limited global capital investment in new coking coal production capacity, economic pressure on higher cost production sources, normal reserve depletion, and accelerating economic growth will provide support to coking coal markets as demand continues to return to the steel production supply chain.
+During the third quarter of 2021, accelerating global economic growth, historically high steel prices, and production and supply chain constraints, combined to drive international coking coal indices to historically high levels.
+Despite historically high coking coal prices, North American coking coal supply remains constrained compared to pre-COVID-19 levels.
+Some new supplies have been added to the market, in particular, our new Leer South longwall operation that will be ramping up production throughout the fourth quarter of 2021.
+Still, some of the high cost coking coal mine idlings announced during 2020 remain in place, and more recent supply disruptions also constrain supply.
+The duration of specific supply disruptions is unknown.
+We believe that under investment in the sector in recent years underlies the current market situation.
+In the current environment, we expect coking coal prices to be volatile.
+Longer term, we believe continued limited global capital investment in new coking coal production capacity, normal reserve depletion, and continuing economic growth will provide support to coking coal markets.

 During the fourth quarter of 2020, a major political dispute that manifested itself as a trade dispute escalated between China, a major importer of coking coal, and Australia, the world's largest exporter of coking coal.
-Specifically, China has effectively banned the import of coking coal, among other export products, from Australia.
-Historical trade patterns remain disrupted, and pricing volatility continues as new trade patterns emerge in the international coking coal markets.
-Indices for United States (US) East Coast coking coal continued to increase during the second quarter of 2021, as strong demand, including from China, had a positive impact on these markets.
-Australian Premium Low Volatile ("PLV") coking coal prices began the quarter well below US East Coast prices, but have recently increased significantly as demand outside of China has increased.
-Uncertainty and volatility in pricing and pricing relationships are likely until the larger political dispute between China and Australia is settled.
-While most of our committed but unpriced coking coal volume is linked to the United States East Coast indices, we do have some volume of committed but unpriced coking coal linked to the PLV or other Asia/Pacific indices for 2021.
+Specifically, China has effectively banned the import of coking coal and thermal coal, among other export products, from Australia.
+Historical trade patterns remain disrupted, and new trade patterns have emerged in the international coking coal markets.
+Indices for United States (US) East Coast coking coal continued to increase during the third quarter of 2021, as strong demand, particularly from China, has had a positive impact on these markets.
+Australian Premium Low Volatile ("PLV") coking coal indices have also increased to historic levels as demand outside of China has increased though Australian export volumes remain below prepandemic levels.
+Recently, China has announced plans to reduce steel production.
+This planned reduction has not yet impacted coking coal prices, but depending on the magnitude of the reduction, could put pressure on all international coking coal indices.

-Domestic thermal coal consumption increased in the second quarter of 2021, compared to the second quarter of 2020, due to increased natural gas prices and economic recovery.
-Long term, thermal coal demand remains pressured by continuing increases in subsidized renewable generation sources, particularly wind and solar, and planned retirements of coal fueled generating facilities.
-However, increased natural gas prices led to increases in the percentage of coal fired generation to total generation in the second quarter of 2021 compared to the second quarter of 2020.
-We believe coal generator stockpiles likely declined during the current quarter, but expect they have remained above historical averages based on days of burn.
-During the second quarter of 2021, international thermal coal market pricing increased to decadal highs that economically support exports from our thermal operations.
-We have layered in additional thermal export commitments for the current year.
-While we are currently seeing improvement in thermal coal demand due to accelerating economic growth and elevated natural gas pricing, longer term we expect domestic and global thermal markets to remain challenged.
+Domestic thermal coal consumption increased in the third quarter of 2021, compared to the third quarter of 2020, due to significantly increased natural gas prices and continuing economic recovery from the responses to COVID-19.
+Longer term, we continue to believe thermal coal demand will remain pressured by continuing increases in subsidized renewable generation sources, particularly wind and solar, and planned retirements of coal fueled generating facilities.
+Currently, however; the significant increase in natural gas prices has led to an increase in coal fired generation.
+We believe coal generator stockpiles likely declined significantly during the current quarter, and domestic thermal coal indices have reached historically high levels.
+Importantly, this increase in domestic prices has allowed us to place significant volumes of domestic term business at prices meaningfully higher than seen prior to the third quarter of 2021.
+During the third quarter of 2021, international thermal coal market pricing increased to historical highs that economically support exports from our thermal operations.
+We continue to layer in additional thermal export commitments for the current year and 2022.